 \section{Abstract}

-The latest trend in the bottom-up perspective for arbitrary-shape scene text detection is to reason the links between text segments using Graph Convolutional Network (GCN).
-Notwithstanding, the performance of the best performing bottom-up method is still inferior to that of the best performing top-down method even with the help of GCN.
-We argue that this is not mainly caused by the limited feature capturing ability of the text proposal backbone or GCN, but by their failure to make a full use of visual-relational features for suppressing false detection, as well as the sub-optimal route-finding mechanism used for grouping text segments.
-In this paper, we revitalize the classic text detection frameworks by aggregating the visual-relational features of text with two effective false positive/negative suppression mechanisms.
-First, dense overlapping text segments depicting the `characterness' and `streamline' of text are generated for further relational reasoning and weakly supervised segment classification.
-Here, relational graph features are used for suppressing false positives/negatives.
-Then, to fuse the relational features with visual features, a Location-Aware Transfer (LAT) module is designed to transfer text's relational features into visual compatible features with a Fuse Decoding (FD) module to enhance the representation of text regions for the second step suppression.
-Finally, a novel multiple-text-map-aware contour-approximation strategy is developed, instead of the widely-used route-finding process.
-Experiments conducted on five benchmark datasets, \textit{i.e.}, CTW1500, Total-Text, ICDAR2015, MSRA-TD500, and MLT2017 demonstrate that our method outperforms the state-of-the-art performance when being embedded in a classic text detection framework, which revitalises the superb strength of the bottom-up methods.
+One trend in the latest bottom-up approaches for arbitrary-shape scene text detection is to determine the links between text segments using Graph Convolutional Networks (GCNs).
+However, the performance of these bottom-up methods is still inferior to that of state-of-the-art top-down methods even with the help of GCNs.
+We argue that a cause of this is that bottom-up methods fail to make proper use of visual-relational features, which results in accumulated false detection, as well as the error-prone route-finding used for grouping text segments.
+In this paper, we improve classic bottom-up text detection frameworks by fusing the visual-relational features of text with two effective false positive/negative suppression (FPNS) mechanisms and developing a new shape-approximation strategy.
+First, dense overlapping text segments depicting the ``characterness'' and ``streamline'' properties of text are constructed and used in weakly supervised node classification to filter the falsely detected text segments.
+Then, relational features and visual features of text segments are fused with a novel Location-Aware Transfer (LAT) module and Fuse Decoding (FD) module to jointly rectify the detected text segments.
+Finally, a novel multiple-text-map-aware contour-approximation strategy is developed based on the rectified text segments, instead of the error-prone route-finding process, to generate the final contour of the detected text.
+Experiments conducted on five benchmark datasets demonstrate that our method outperforms the state-of-the-art performance when embedded in a classic text detection framework, which revitalizes the strengths of bottom-up methods.